Fall Into Cowichan

 A natural extension of the abundance of local produce in the region is the many family-owned restaurants that call Cowichan home.
 Here, you’ll find dedicated and passionate chefs who build seasonally-inspired menus around local offerings.
-Look for The Ainslie in Duncan, where chef Ian Blom constantly updates his daily menu specials based on what’s available from local farms.
-Each dish is made from scratch using local ingredients like cheese from nearby Haltwhistle Cheese Company.
+Look for The Lakehouse at Shawnigan in Shawnigan Lake, where chef Ryan Bissell constantly updates his menu specials based on what’s available from local farms.
+Each dish is made from scratch often using local ingredients.

 At Ma Maison in Chemainus, chef Lauren Cartmel serves baked goods and lighter, deli-style meals inspired by the region’s fresh ingredients, mixing flavours like peaches and corn to create one of a kind dishes.

 Head out to picturesque Genoa Bay to visit the Genoa Bay Café for their signature calamari, made with local Humboldt squid.
 Rare in B.C. waters, Humboldt squid call the warmer waters around Cowichan Bay home.
 In the colder weather, warm up with a cup of their famous seafood chowder, made from scratch in a simple, yet elegant style.
 Comfort food done right!

 After lunch, take some time to walk the docks at Genoa Bay Marina and look across to Cowichan Bay.
 The fall colours along the adjacent hillside are a must-see.

 Experience the reds, yellows and oranges of fall through Cowichan’s stunning scenery.
 In autumn, the valley lights up with deep shades that reflect the low fall sun and glow a golden hue.